 If you’d rather sleep in a hotel, there is a highly reviewed La Quinta Inn is just a couple of miles from the park entrance, and Monte Carlo Pizza offers decent delivery.

 A couple of important things about Makoshika State Park:

 - If it’s been raining, the trails are extremely slick.
 They call it “gumbo.”
 It doesn’t matter how good your shoes are or how good of a hiker you are, you will slip around and it can be very dangerous especially on steeper slopes.
 Stop in the Visitors Center and get some advice from them on where to go if it’s been raining.

-- If you find some fossils when you are hiking on the trail, don’t touch or move them.
+- If you find fossils when you are hiking along a trail, don’t touch or move them.
 Take a picture, mark the GPS coordinates on your phone if you can, and then go to the Visitors Center (or call them) and let them know you found something.
 Leaving the fossils exactly where you found them allows the scientists to come in and do their job to determine the species and era of origin.

 Day 7: Finish Exploring Makoshika & Drive Back to Billings

 I’ll start by saying I wish we had more time in Makoshika.
 The camping looked awesome and I would love to return in my Sprinter Van.
 So if you have the time, continuing crossing off some of the trails in the park.
 The Visitors Center is also worth a look, as they have a replica of a large Triceratops skull that was once found in the park along with a bunch of smaller fossils on display that you can touch.

 Once you are done in Makoshika, hit the road back to Billings, Montana to catch an evening flight home to end your southeast Montana itinerary.
 It’s a 225-mile drive and should take about 3-3.5 hours.